Jumborg Ace: Film

 Jumborg Ace & Giant (ジャンボーグA&ジャイアント, Janbōgu Ēsu to Jaianto), known in Thailand as Giant and Jumbo A (ยักษ์วัดแจ้ง พบ จัมโบ้เอ - Yak Wat Jaeng phop Chambo E, or Yuk Wud Jaeng pob Jambo A, depending on the Romanization) is a tokusatsu science fiction/kaiju/superhero film produced in 1974 by Tsuburaya Productions of Japan and Chaiyo Productions of Thailand, directed by Sompote Sands.
 It was released theatrically in Thailand in April 1974.
 It has not been released theatrically in Japan.

 This film teams the Japanese superhero Jumborg Ace with a giant stone idol called Yuk Wud Jaeng, simply known as "Giant" (this character was the star of a very successful film, Tah Tien, produced earlier by Chaiyo Productions) against Ace's own enemies.

 Note that some of the scenes of this film contain footages of the Jumborg Ace TV series.

 This film, along with The 6 Ultra Brothers vs. the Monster Army, marked the only time Tsuburaya Productions and Chaiyo Productions officially worked together.
-Decades after this film was made, relations between the two companies have deteriorated, leading to the legal battle (more details here) over rights to the Ultraman characters (specifically the ones depicted in said film) and even Jumborg Ace, which was eventually won by Tsuburaya in 2008.
+Decades after this film was made, relations between the two companies have deteriorated, leading to the legal battle over rights to the Ultraman characters (specifically the ones depicted in said film) and even Jumborg Ace, which was eventually won by Tsuburaya in 2008.

+According to Sompote, the origin of this film dates back to the death of Eiji Tsuburaya, the founder and driving force behind Tsuburaya Productions.
+It was then revealed that the company was in debt of $500,000.
+Eiji's son, Noboru Tsuburaya, traveled to Thailand to seek his assistance.
+At first, Sompote offered to lend him cash, but Noboru declined.
+Eventually, they agreed to co-produce a film instead.
+The film became highly successful, enabling Tsuburaya to repay its debt.
+As a gesture of gratitude, the copyright to Ultraman was granted to Sompote.